jesperberth/automationclass/website/content/lab03/task1/_index.md

 From the top:

+- All plays should be named - __- name: First Playbook__
-* Truthy value should be one of false, true - yes and no works but the correct way is a true
+- Truthy value should be one of false, true - yes and no works but the correct way is a true

-* USE FQCN for builtin module actions, we should always refer to the FQCN - ansible.builtin.file is correct
+- USE FQCN for builtin module actions, we should always refer to the FQCN - ansible.builtin.file is correct

-* All plays should be named - __- name: First Playbook__

-* File permissions is unset or incorrect
+- File permissions is unset or incorrect
+- Wrong indentation: expected at least 3
+- No new line character at the end of file.
+All playbooks should end with a blank line

 Take a look at the documentation for the file module